Puyi: Emperor of Manchukuo (1934–1945)

 In July 1937, when the Second Sino-Japanese War began, Puyi issued a declaration of support for Japan.
-In August 1937, Kishi wrote up a decree for Puyi to sign calling for the use of corvée labour to be conscripted both in Manchukuo and in northern China, stating that in these "times of emergency" (i.e. war with China), industry needed to grow at all costs, and slavery was necessary to save money.
-Driscoll wrote that just as African slaves were taken to the New World on the "Middle Passage", it would be right to speak of the "Manchurian Passage" as vast numbers of Chinese peasants were rounded up to be slaves in Manchukuo's factories and mines.
-From 1938 until the end of the war, every year about one million Chinese were taken from the Manchukuo countryside and northern China to be slaves in Manchukuo's factories and mines.

 All that Puyi knew of the outside world was what General Yoshioka told him in daily briefings.
 When Behr asked Prince Pujie how the news of the Nanjing Massacre in December 1937 affected Puyi, his brother replied: "We didn't hear about it until much later.
 At the time, it made no real impact."
 On 4 February 1938, the strongly pro-Japanese and anti-Chinese Joachim von Ribbentrop became the German foreign minister, and under his influence German foreign policy swung in an anti-Chinese and pro-Japanese direction.
 On 20 February 1938, Adolf Hitler announced that Germany was recognising Manchukuo.
 In one of his last acts, the outgoing German ambassador to Japan Herbert von Dirksen visited Puyi in the Salt Tax Palace to tell him that a German embassy would be established in Xinjing later that year to join the embassies of Japan, El Salvador, the Dominican Republic, Costa Rica, Italy and Nationalist Spain, the only other countries that had recognised Manchukuo.
 In 1934, Puyi had been excited when he learned that El Salvador had become the first nation other than Japan to recognise Manchukuo, but by 1938, he did not care much about Germany's recognition of Manchukuo.